 contracts@hca.wa.gov

+In addition to the contacts listed above, any notice or similar communication as indicated in subsection 2.21.1 above must also be sent to the Agreement Manager identified on page one of this Agreement.

 Notices are effective upon receipt or four (4) Business Days after mailing, whichever is earlier.

 The notice address and information provided above may be changed by written notice of the change given as provided above.